-‘DWTS’ Pro Peta Murgatroyd Shows Off Her Beautiful Bronze Body In New IG Snap
+'DWTS' Pro Peta Murgatroyd Shows Off Her Beautiful Bronze Body In New IG Snap

 Peta was topless in the sassy snap.
 The loose sand that surrounded the dancer was piled up high to provide some coverage for her breasts.

-She lay on her stomach.
-Her left elbow was bent.
+She lay on her stomach and bent her left elbow.
 That same arm was positioned next to her and her palm faced downward.

 She wore a small black bikini bottom with thick sides that partially covered her backside.
 It was pulled up high and exposed her shapely bottom.
 Her legs were positioned close together.